 - College of Humanities & Social Science: Dr David Saunders

 - College of Medicine & Veterinary Medicine: Professor Lesley Forrester

 - College of Science & Engineering: Dr Matt Bell

-Procedures for suspected academic misconduct cases where investigation begins on or after 1 August 2016:
+Procedures for suspected academic misconduct cases where the investigation began on or after 16 January 2023:

 Right of appeal